Rapid Tampere yields results: improving customer insight with data27.10.2020

 New enterprise partners may join to accelerate their innovation practices.
 Watch Mr. Antti Keskinen, Head of Innovation at Caruna, talk about experiences of Rapid Tampere program.
 For more information, please see rapidtampere.fi.

-Text: Päivi Stenroos
+Author: Päivi Stenroos